silversub/terraform/provider/key-management-service-data-sources.md

 # Key Management Service data sources
 {: #kms-data-sources}

-You can reference the output parameters for each resource in other resources or data sources by using [Terraform interpolation syntax](https://www.terraform.io/docs/configuration-0-11/interpolation.html){: external}.
+You can reference the output parameters for each resource in other resources or data sources by using [Terraform on {{site.data.keyword.cloud_notm}} interpolation syntax](https://www.terraform.io/docs/configuration-0-11/interpolation.html){: external}.

-Before you start working with your data source, make sure to review the [required parameters](/docs/terraform?topic=terraform-provider-reference#required-parameters) that you need to specify in the `provider` block of your Terraform configuration file.
+Before you start working with your data source, make sure to review the [required parameters](/docs/terraform?topic=terraform-provider-reference#required-parameters) that you need to specify in the `provider` block of your Terraform on {{site.data.keyword.cloud_notm}} configuration file.
 {: important}

 ## `ibm_kms_key`
 {: #kms-key-ds}

 Retrieves the list of keys from the Hyper Protect Crypto Services (HPCS) and Key Protect services for the given key name.
 The region parameter in the `provider.tf` file must be set.
 If region parameter is not specified, `us-south` is used by default.
-If the region in the `provider.tf` file is different from the Key Protect instance, the instance cannot be retrieved by Terraform and the Terraform action fails.
+If the region in the `provider.tf` file is different from the Key Protect instance, the instance cannot be retrieved by Terraform on {{site.data.keyword.cloud_notm}} and the Terraform on {{site.data.keyword.cloud_notm}} action fails.
 {: shortdesc}

-### Sample Terraform code
+### Sample Terraform on {{site.data.keyword.cloud_notm}} code
 {: #kms-key-ds-sample}

 ```